Skip to main content

 Diploid Number

-The diploid number (2n) refers to the total number of chromosomes in a somatic cell, which includes pairs of homologous chromosomes.
-In the case of chimpanzees, the diploid number is 48, meaning there are 24 pairs of chromosomes.
+The diploid number (2n) refers to the total number of chromosomes in a somatic cell, where chromosomes exist in pairs.
+In the case of chimpanzees, the diploid number is 48, meaning there are 24 pairs of homologous chromosomes.
 This concept is crucial for understanding how chromosomes are distributed during cell division.

 Recommended video: